Emili-code/ContactListApp/README.md

 10. Open Cypress in Visual Studio Code:

-    •Once the dependencies are installed, open Cypress using the following command:
+    Once the dependencies are installed, open Cypress using the following command:

     npx cypress open --env deployment-env=dev (to run tests one by one)